arisi/thermo.sh/README.md

-#Thermo.sh -- Thermostat in bash
+# Thermo.sh -- Thermostat in bash

+Simple as it can be